input-output-hk/kes/README.md

 # Key Evolving Signatures ![CI workflow](https://github.com/input-output-hk/kes/actions/workflows/ci.yml/badge.svg) ![crates.io](https://img.shields.io/crates/v/kes-summed-ed25519.svg)

-This crate is ongoing work, and has not been audited.
-Do not use in production.
+**Disclaimer:** This crate is ongoing work, and has not been audited.

 ## Rust implementation of KES
 `kes-sumed-ed25519` is a pure rust implementation of Key Evolving Signatures, following the paper